ibm-cloud-docs/containers/app-plan.md

 :   With your app configuration files organized in a source control management system such as Git, you can build your pipeline to test and deploy code to different environments, such as `test` and `prod`.
 Work with your cluster administrator to [set up continuous integration and delivery](/docs/containers?topic=containers-cicd).

 Package your app configuration files
-:   Package your app with tools like Kustomize or Helm.
-    - With the `kustomize` [project](/docs/containers?topic=containers-kustomize), you can write, customize, and reuse your Kubernetes resource YAML configurations.
-    - With the [Helm](https://helm.sh/docs/){: external} Kubernetes package manager, you can specify all Kubernetes resources that your app requires in a Helm chart.
+:   With the [Helm](https://helm.sh/docs/){: external} Kubernetes package manager, you can specify all Kubernetes resources that your app requires in a Helm chart.
 Then, you can use Helm to create the YAML configuration files and deploy these files in your cluster.
 You can also [integrate {{site.data.keyword.cloud_notm}}-provided Helm charts](https://cloud.ibm.com/kubernetes/helm){: external} to extend your cluster's capabilities, such as with a block storage plug-in.

 Are you looking to create YAML file templates?
 Some people use Helm to do just that, or you might try out other community tools such as [`ytt`](https://get-ytt.io/){: external}.